 - There is no limit to how much you can factor.
 A bank loan comes with a set credit line, and extending that line usually requires even more stringent qualification than the initial loan approval process.
 With factoring, however, your funding potential grows with your sales so the line is constantly moving to fit your company’s needs.

 - A factoring company will do more than just send you cash.
-Your factoring relationship will also include administrative support with background checks or credit verifications and collections efforts, at no additional cost to you!
+Your factoring relationship will also include administrative support with background checks or credit verification and collections efforts, at no additional cost to you!
 The money you will save by not using these expensive services on your own will more than offset your factoring rates.

 Most importantly, invoice factoring is an option for companies that can’t qualify for a small business loan.
 If you have poor credit or collections histories, are just starting your company, or fail to provide the necessary collateral, even the most flexible bank or credit union is likely to turn you down.
 However, factoring companies are prepared to offer reasonable terms to companies in any combination of these situations.